 To prove the strategy always works, we'll first prove the following statement by induction: whenever your turn starts, it's legal to place a coin according to the strategy above, and whenever your opponent's turn starts, the set of points covered by placed coins is rotationally symmetric about the table's center.

 The base cases are turns 1 and 2.
 The statement is clearly true on these two turns.

 For the inductive step, suppose turn $n$ just started and the statement was true for all earlier turns.
 There are two cases to consider: $n$ is odd and $n$ is even.

 If $n$ is odd, then it's your turn.
 Looking back to the beginning of turn $n-1$, that turn was even, so by the inductive hypothesis the coins formed a set of points rotationally symmetric about the table's center.
 This means that if any space was empty of coins then the space rotationally opposite it was also empty of coins.
-The opponent was required, during turn $n-1$, to place his coin on a fully empty space, so the space rotationally opposite it must also have been empty.
-He can't have placed his coin overlapping the center of the table, because your first coin was already there, so his coin can't have overlapped its own symmetric reflection.
-Thus, he must have left the space rotationally opposite his coin blank, and you can play there on turn $n$.
+The opponent was required, during turn $n-1$, to place their coin on a fully empty space, so the space rotationally opposite it must also have been empty.
+They can't have placed their coin overlapping the center of the table, because your first coin was already there, so their coin can't have overlapped its own symmetric reflection.
+Thus, they must have left the space rotationally opposite their newly-placed coin blank, and you can play there on turn $n$.

 If $n$ is even, then it's your opponent's turn.
 Looking back to the beginning of turn $n-2$, that turn was even, so by the inductive hypothesis the coins formed a set of points rotationally symmetric about the table's center.
 By the inductive hypothesis, on turn $n-1$ you were able to place a coin rotationally opposite your opponent's coin, so between the two of you two coins were added that preserved rotational symmetry.
 Thus, the statement is true for turn $n$ as well.